 Working at a Housing Service Centre (HSC)

-Working at a Housing Service Centre, staff deliver frontline services to Queenslanders in housing need.
+Staff who work at a Housing Service Centre deliver frontline services to Queenslanders in housing need.

 Our work aims to reduce the barriers many Queenslanders face to access safe, secure and affordable housing and helps create pathways for them to achieve housing independence.